michav1510/CarRental/README.md

 * Registration Number : This is the registration number of the customer in the car rental shop.
 * Customer's Social Security Number : It is needed for the rental of the car.
 * Vehicle category : There are, currently, three types of cars(**Small Car, Hatchback, Truck**).
-* Date and time of delivery : The current date and time is mandatory to calculate the charges of the car rental.
+* Date and time of delivery : The current date and time is used to calculate the charges of the car rental.
-* Current meter position on the car (km) at delivery time: It is also mandatory to calculate the charges for some types of cars.
+* Current meter position on the car (km) at delivery time: It is also used to calculate the charges for some types of cars.

 About the return of the car to the car rental shop the details recorded are the following:
 * Id : The Id is the same with the deliverys Id.